 A student must take the responsibility for initiating and completing a withdrawal.
 It is in the best interest of the student to discuss a withdrawal with a Counselor and/or the instructor.
-The completed withdrawal form is turned in to the Registrar's Office or submitted electronically though myCommNet..
+The completed withdrawal form is turned in to the Registrar's Office.
 The student who does not initiate a withdrawal could be, depending on an instructor's judgment, assigned a performance grade (A-F) based on work completed.

-Please note: Students who receive financial aid should consult the Financial Aid Office before withdrawing from any course.
+Please note: Students who receive financial aid will need to consult with the Financial Aid Office before withdrawing from any course.
 Financial aid recipients can jeopardize their current or future aid award by withdrawing from classes.